The best soil for houseplants

 Choosing the right potting soil can be crucial to your plant’s growth and development.
 You might be confused by all kinds of soils, mixes, and different additives out there, so we will cover most of them and give you some recommendations so you can choose the best potting soil for your houseplant.

-First, let’s figure out what some basic terms and factors mean.
+First, let’s figure out what some basic terms and factors mean when selecting the best soil for houseplants.

 • Potting soil, or a potting mix – these two terms are often used interchangeably, the only difference is that potting soil sometimes contains real dirt, and potting mix never does.
 Potting mixes are basic substrates that serve to oxygenate and provide nutrients for plants and are typically composed of peat moss, shredded pine bark, and minerals like perlite or vermiculite.
 Peat moss and minerals provide aeration and are found in most of the potting mixes.
 The bark stops the soil from ‘slumping’ – sinking when watered.